linode/docs/docs/guides/tools-reference/tools/using-mcfly-to-search-bash-or-zsh-history/index.md

 published: 2021-11-12
 modified_by:
   name: Linode
-title: "Installing and Using McFly to Search Bash or ZSH History"
+title: "Install and Use McFly to Search Bash or ZSH History"
-h1_title: "Install and Use McFly to Search Bash or ZSH History"
+title_meta: "Installing and Using McFly to Search Bash or ZSH History"
-enable_h1: true
 contributor:
   name: Jeff Novotny
   link: https://github.com/JeffreyNovotny